HPiirainen/climate-change-backend/README.md

 The GraphQL Playground can be viewed at https://climate-change-back-hpiirainen.herokuapp.com/graphql, and the full app at https://climate-change-hpiirainen.herokuapp.com.

-See also the repo for the [front-end side].
+See also the repo for the [front-end side](https://github.com/HPiirainen/climate-change).

 ## Background